Emperor Junnin

 Emperor Junnin (淳仁天皇, Junnin-tennō) was the 47th emperor of Japan, according to the traditional order of succession.
 The seventh son of Prince Toneri and a grandson of Emperor Tenmu, his reign spanned the years 758 to 764.

 Traditional narrative

-Before his ascension to the throne, his name (imina) was Ōi-shinnō (Ōi-no-ō).
+Before his ascension to the throne, his name (imina) was Ōi-no-ō.
 He was the seventh son of Prince Toneri, a son of Emperor Tenmu.
 And although his father died when he was three, he was not given any rank or office at the court.
+After the forced abdication he received the newer rank, thus addressed Ōi-shinnō.
 In the older Japanese documents, he is usually referred to as Haitai (廃帝), the dethroned emperor.
 The posthumous name of Emperor Junnin was given by Emperor Meiji a thousand years later.